 A future Apple Watch could come packing flexible technology that extends the display, with Apple exploring the possibility in a recently granted patent.

-Within the finer details of the proposal, which we'll condense so as to not send you to sleep, Apple notes that the technology would allow for an increase in the size of the display.
+Within the finer details of the proposal, which we'll condense, Apple notes that the technology would allow for an increase in the size of the display.
 So, instead of the screen ending at the watch face, it could drift onto the band itself and become an extension.

 The patent also hints at separating the screen from the watch bezel entirely and having it potentially act as a second display on the watch band.